Joan MacLeod Heminway

 AB, magna cum laude, 1982, Brown University

-Professor Heminway is a member of the American Law Institute and is a Research Fellow of the UT Center for Corporate Governance and the UT Center for the Study of Social Justice.
-She has been a Visiting Professor at Boston College Law School and at Vanderbilt University Law School and has taught business law courses in study abroad programs in Brazil and England.
-She was President of the campus Faculty Senate for the 2010-11 academic year.
+Professor Heminway is a member of the American Law Institute and is a research fellow of the UT Center for Corporate Governance and the UT Center for the Study of Social Justice.
+She has been a visiting professor at Boston College Law School and at Vanderbilt University Law School and has taught business law courses in study abroad programs in Brazil and England.
+She was president of the campus faculty senate for the 2010-11 academic year.
+She currently serves as chair of the Tennessee Bar Association’s Business Law Section.